-- An epidural hematoma occurs when blood fills the area between the skull and the protective covering of the brain.
+- An epidural hematoma is when a mass of blood forms between your skull and brain.

-- are elderly
+- are an older adult

 - have trouble walking without falling

 - drink alcohol, which increase your risk of falls and other accidents

 - don’t wear a protective helmet during contact activities

 - don’t wear a seatbelt while traveling in vehicles